OnyxDude/TC2037_Evidence2/readme.md

 2.  `NP → DET_PHRASE | N`: A noun phrase can be either a determiner phrase or just a noun.
 3.  `DET_PHRASE → DET N | DET ADJ_PHRASE`: A determiner phrase consists of a determiner followed by either a noun or an adjective phrase.
 4.  `ADJ_PHRASE → ADJ N`: An adjective phrase consists of an adjective followed by a noun.
-5.  `VP → V_ONLY | V_ADV`: A verb phrase can be either a verb alone or a verb with an adverb.
+5.  `VP → V | V_ADV`: A verb phrase can be either a verb alone or a verb with an adverb.
-6.  `V_ONLY → V`: A verb-only phrase consists of just a verb.
-7.  `V_ADV → V ADV | ADV V`: A verb-adverb phrase consists of either a verb followed by an adverb or an adverb followed by a verb.
+6.  `V_ADV → V ADV | ADV V`: A verb-adverb phrase consists of either a verb followed by an adverb or an adverb followed by a verb.
-8.  `N, ADJ, V, ADV, DET`: Terminal symbols representing the respective parts of speech.
+7.  `N, ADJ, V, ADV, DET`: Terminal symbols representing the respective parts of speech.

 ```
                             S